 “It’s like music — every chord progression has been written before somewhere.
 The key is that there are so many different ways to execute the same idea.
 And your job is to figure out the right way.” - Mattan Griffel, Co-founder of One Month

 If you’re considering building a stealth startup and you think fear might be the reason, take a step back.
-Find a trusted mentor or two to share your idea with and see what they think.
+Find a trusted mentor or advisor to share your idea with and see what they think.

 Problems with Stealth Startups